Straw Man

 This isn't a straw man.
 B is engaging with A's actual claim ("most problems") and testing it against specific cases.
 Pushing a position to its implications is legitimate.
 Exaggerating it first, then knocking down the exaggeration, is not.

-How to respond when you see it
+How to fix it